What Derived Means Here

 Guide

-When a derivation is marked 'rigorous,' what does that actually mean?
+When a derivation is marked 'derived,' what does that actually mean?
 Is it a mathematical proof, a physical argument, or something else?

 Questions this page addresses

-• What does 'rigorous' mean in the framework?
+• What does 'derived' mean in the framework?

 • How does this differ from a formal mathematical proof?